sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

     *Generally, it's good practice to use `pip` for packages not available on Conda channels or when specific versions are needed via pip, even within a Conda environment.*

 3.  **Run Detection**:
     Execute the detection script.
-The following command runs the detection on a test video using the CPU.
+The following command runs the detection on a test video using the GPU.
     ```bash
-    python detect_yolo.py --model best.pt --source test.mp4 --resolution 1280x720
+    python detect_yolo.py --model best.pt --source test.mp4 --resolution 1280x720 --device 0
     ```
     * `--model best.pt`: Specifies the path to your trained model weights.
     * `--source test.mp4`: Specifies the path to your input video or image source.
     * `--resolution 1280x720`: Sets the input resolution.
 This flag supports various input sizes.
+    * `--device 0`: This command will let the test run on GPU, you can delete it if you want to use only CPU.

 > **Note**: For GPU acceleration, ensure your CUDA drivers and PyTorch version with CUDA support are correctly installed.
 The execution command might vary slightly or automatically utilize the GPU if available and `ultralytics` is configured for it.
 If using Conda, you might also need to install CUDA-enabled PyTorch via Conda channels: `conda install pytorch torchvision torchaudio cudatoolkit=11.8 -c pytorch -c nvidia`.